Reprisals against commentators on the Charlie Kirk assassination: Media

 The Associated Press described the campaign as having "broadened to include even those whose statements were critical of Kirk without celebrating his assassination".
 Adam Goldstein of the Foundation for Individual Rights and Expression described the shift as a form of right-wing cancel culture, noting that people were being targeted for simply quoting Kirk or failing to mourn his passing adequately.
 Goldstein said that "government involvement in this does inch this closer to looking like McCarthyism".

 In The New York Times, Adam B. Kushner reported the firings as part of a crackdown on free speech in the United States and investigative journalist Kenneth P. Vogel discussed "the emerging White House plan to use the federal government to crack down on the left-wing groups that it believes inspire political violence".
 The New York Times also described the campaign as morphing into "a conservative version of the cancel culture that only a few years ago was wielded by the American left", and evidence of the rise of a "woke right".
 Axios described the firings as companies "reacting to pressure from Republican officials and right-wing activists and quickly firing anyone who attempts to justify or minimize the assassination of Charlie Kirk — or even criticize the slain conservative activist."
 Axios said these firings "demonstrate fast-changing norms around free speech that many find troubling", indicating that employers are more closely monitoring their employees' social media posts.

 Telegraph Online echoed these criticisms, saying that while criticism of Kirk is not formally illegal, "what has emerged is a de facto enforcement system, carried out through corporate policies, viral tip-offs, and political pressure", also citing the chilling effect.
 It suggested that this was less about stopping violence than about policing speech and added: "If meaningful free expression is to endure, society must scrutinize these cases, question who is punished and why, and revisit what protections workers really have.
 Otherwise, public discourse around volatile figures will become a minefield, where even legitimate criticism carries the risk of career destruction."
 During Trump's state visit to the United Kingdom on September 16–18, 2025, The Independent accused Trump and his administration of hypocrisy, alleging they pushed for and celebrated the firing and targeting of those that they felt were celebrating Kirk's death, while Trump spoke about the virtues of free speech during his speech at Windsor Castle during a state dinner.

+In December 2025, Trump was further accused of hypocrisy after mocking the killing of Rob and Michele Reiner, suggesting that Rob Reiner's death was caused by anger toward his "Trump derangement syndrome", whereas Reiner had condemned Kirk's assassination.
+In March 2026, Trump was further accused of hypocrisy after celebrating the death of Robert Mueller, a former director of the Federal Bureau of Investigation, writing in a Truth Social post: "Good, I'm glad he's dead.
+He can no longer hurt innocent people!"